ngcx2237/ngcx2237.github.io/src/content/posts/The Unbearable Lightness of Being.md

 He soared.
 He had entered Parmenides’ magic field: he was enjoying the sweet lightness of being.

 (Did he feel like phoning Sabina in Geneva?
 Contacting one or another of the women he had met during his several months in Zurich?
 No, not in the least.
 Perhaps he sensed that any woman would make his memory of Tereza unbearably painful.)
-This curious melancholic fascination lasted until Sunday evening. .On Monday, everything changed.
+This curious melancholic fascination lasted until Sunday evening.
+On Monday, everything changed.
 Tereza forced her way into his thoughts: he imagined her sitting there writing her farewell letter; he felt her hands trembling; he saw her lugging her heavy suitcase in one hand and leading Karenin on his leash with the other; he pictured her unlocking their Prague flat, and suffered the utter abandonment breathing her in the face as she opened the door.

 During those two beautiful days of melancholy, his compassion (that curse of emotional telepathy) had taken a holiday.
 It had slept the sound Sunday sleep of a miner who, after a hard week’s work, needs to gather strength for his Monday shift.